sancons20/calendar-card-pro/docs/architecture.md

    - Ensures new events are shown promptly when calendars are updated

 4. **Page Visibility Detection**:
+   - Uses dedicated visibility handler with cleanup mechanism
-   - Refreshes data when users return to a tab after being away
-   - Only triggers if the last refresh was more than 5 minutes ago
+   - Refreshes data when users return to a tab after being away for more than 5 minutes
    - Ensures the calendar always shows recent data without excessive API calls

 This approach balances fresh data with performance considerations, avoiding unnecessary API calls while keeping the display current.

+## Processing Flow

 1. **Initialization Flow**: